web64/php-nlp-client/README.md

 # To run server in as a background process
 nohup java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000 &
 ```
+When the CoreNLP server is running you can access it on port 9000: http://localhost:9000/

 More info about running the CoreNLP Server: https://stanfordnlp.github.io/CoreNLP/corenlp-server.html

 ```php